Protective hairstyle: Slavery

 At the wake of slavery, many women and men from Africa were forced to shave their heads, stripping them of not only their hair but also their culture and humanity.
 Before that, many slaves used their braiding hairstyles as maps of the land and storage for small grains and nuts.
 With this, many laws were created to prohibit braids and other cultural and protective hairstyles.
 These laws were not overturned until the Black Power Movement in the 60s and 70s.
 Even after the laws were overturned, many still faced discrimination due to their hair type and hairstyles.
 This had stripped many people of the use of their braids as a form of culture to the use of braids as function; to keep hair manageable.
 Many styles were simplified and sometimes they were a struggle to maintain, not having proper access to products and tools.
-This led to many people using substances like kerosine to moisturize their hair.
+This led to many people using substances like kerosene to moisturize their hair.
 Later cultural movements would brings back this sense of culture in wearing these protective hairstyles.
 The word nappy has been used to reference the "frizzy texture" of African American hair since the 1880s.

 Braids and cornrows were also used to escape slavery.
-Since slaves were not allowed to learn how to read or write, another methods of communication was necessary.
+Since slaves were not allowed to learn how to read or write, another method of communication was necessary.
 Thus, came the use of cornrows to draw out maps and pass messages to escape slavery.
 This method was even used within the Underground Railroad.
 Additionally, rice and seeds would be woven into the braids in order to grow food after they had escaped.